The Gridley Apostolic Christian Church has approximately 360 members. Sunday attendance totals between 450 and 500

 Bro.
 Joe M. Klopfenstein was ordained Elder in 1947, and served until his untimely death in 1965.
 He died while scooping snow soon after returning from an Arizona vacation.
 Bro.
 George M. Gramm (who served two years as Co-Elder with Joe M. Klopfenstein) was ordained in 1963 and served until 1972.

 Bro.
 Edwin Ringger was ordained as Elder in 1972 and served until 1994 when his son, Bro.
 Earl Ringger assumed the mantle of Gridley's leadership.
-In 2016, Harvey Kaeb was elected to serve as elder.
+In 2016, Bro.
+Harvey Kaeb was elected to serve as elder.

 Ministers are chosen from the congregation, and this has been the tradition since the church’s founding in 1870.
 This is also true in the denomination's other congregations.
 The church usually has had four or five ministers serving at one time.

-Serving the Gridley church as ministers from 1870 to present were Brothers Joel Herman, John Speiss, Rudolph Witzig, Adam Messer, Michael Kiefer, George Funk, Jacob Ringger, Engelbert Grusy, John Schlipf, John Schieler, Leo Grusy, Joe M. Klopfenstein, George M. Gramm, Guy Miller, Elmer Witzig, Edwin Ringger, Harold Schmidtgall, Byron Stoller, Earl Ringger, Stephen Baner, Clark Stoller, David Zehr, Daren Metz, Arlan Miller, Richard Martin, and Todd Witzig.
+Serving the Gridley church as ministers from 1870 to present were Brothers Joel Herman, John Speiss, Rudolph Witzig, Adam Messer, Michael Kiefer, George Funk, Jacob Ringger, Engelbert Grusy, John Schlipf, John Schieler, Leo Grusy, Joe M. Klopfenstein, George M. Gramm, Guy Miller, Elmer Witzig, Edwin Ringger, Harold Schmidtgall, Byron Stoller, Earl Ringger, Stephen Baner, Clark Stoller, David Zehr, Daren Metz, Harvey Kaeb, Arlan Miller, Todd Witzig, and Richard Martin.

 The local Gridley church has integrated closely with the other Apostolic Christian Churches, and a deep sense of brotherhood has prevailed with brethren across America.
 It has been a special and treasured experience to fellowship with believers of like mind and faith in more than 90 congregations in 26 states, and in Canada, Mexico and Japan.